-Glenville State College designates the following items as Directory Information: student name, address, e-mail, telephone number, date and place of birth, photograph, field of study, participation in officially recognized activities and sports, weight and height of athletes, enrollment status, degrees and awards received, dates of attendance, grade level, and schools attended.
-The College may disclose any of those items without prior written consent, unless notified by the student in writing to the contrary.
-Students may complete a Request to Prevent Disclosure of Information form in the Registrar's Office to officially request that no information be released.
-This form remains active for as long as the student remains enrolled.
+Glenville State College designates the following items as Directory Information: student name, official address, telephone number, age of student and place of birth, field of study, participation in officially recognized activities and sports, weight and height of athletes, enrollment status, degrees and awards received, dates of attendance, class status, and schools attended.
+The College, at its discretion, may disclose any of those items without prior written consent, unless notified by the student in writing to the contrary.